pmckenz1/smood/README.md

 ## Feature requests?

 `smood` is in its earliest stages right now and therefore is very simple.
-While simplicity is one of my goals with `smood`, I also want it to be *flexible* enough to be useful for a bunch of types of projects.
-Please don't hesitate to raise an issue on Github if there's something else you want smood to do!
+While simplicity is one of my goals, I also want the package to be *flexible* enough to be useful for a bunch of types of projects.
+Please don't hesitate to raise an issue on Github if there's something else you want `smood` to do!

 ## Maxent